Logo

 Benzodiazepines such as alprazolam (Xanax) are prescribed for brief periods of time.

-To address anxiety and any underlying issues, a variety of treatments are available.
+To address anxiety and any underlying issues, various treatments are available.
 For example:

 How Can I Obtain Assistance?

 Regular exercise and a well-balanced diet may help lower your chance of experiencing a panic attack.
-But without outside help, recovery from panic disorder may be difficult, if not impossible, if the symptoms have already begun to appear.
+But without outside help, recovery from panic disorder may be difficult, if not impossible, once the symptoms have appeared.
 That’s why it’s so important that you or a loved one get therapy for panic anxiety.